Farof/heroprotocoljs/reference/replay.tracker.events.md

 This event occurs when a unit changes ownership, for example when the Dragon Statue is controlled by a team:
 ```
-{"m_unitTagIndex": 104, "m_unitTagRecycle": 110, "m_controlPlayerId": 11, "_eventid": 3, "_event": "NNet.Replay.Tracker.SUnitOwnerChangeEvent", "_gameloop": 16102, "_bits": 176, "m_upkeepPlayerId": 11}
+{
+    "m_unitTagIndex": 104,
+    "m_unitTagRecycle": 110,
+    "m_controlPlayerId": 11,
+    "_eventid": 3,
+    "_event": "NNet.Replay.Tracker.SUnitOwnerChangeEvent",
+    "_gameloop": 16102,
+    "_bits": 176,
+    "m_upkeepPlayerId": 11
+}
 ```

-Here m_upkeepPlayerId/m_controlPlayerId is 11, meaning the control of the statue was granted to the blue team.
+Here `m_upkeepPlayerId`/`m_controlPlayerId` is 11, meaning the control of the statue was granted to the blue team.

 ## 5. m_controlPlayerId (number)